 The Hospital of Choice for Newborns Requiring Neonatal Intensive Care

-The Neonatal Intensive Care Unit at Miami Children's Hospital is proud to serve as a regional, national, and international Level III D referral center, receiving critically ill newborns from throughout South Florida, as well South and Central America and the Caribbean.
+The Neonatal Intensive Care Unit at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is proud to serve as a regional, national, and international Level III D referral center, receiving critically ill newborns from throughout South Florida, as well South and Central America and the Caribbean.

 The 37-bed Level III unit has earned the confidence of families and referring hospitals near and far.
-In addition, MCH also counts with a state-of-the-art 14 bed private room level II NICU.
+In addition, NCH also counts with a state-of-the-art 14 bed private room level II NICU.

 Care for Premature and Critically Ill Children